LOADING ...

 body was a helpless trunk; this, after grinning & kissing it with

-picking the off of his own tail; as the stench terribly annoy'd us
+picking the flesh off of his own tail; as the stench terribly us

-both, we went into the mill,& in my hand brought the of a body,
+both, we into the mill,& in my hand brought the skeleton of a body,

-'We impose on one another, & it is but lost to converse with you
+'We impose on one another, & it is but lost time to converse you

-whose works are only analytics. ' Opposition is friendship.
+whose are only analytics. ' Opposition is true friendship.

 (plates 21-22)

-themselves as the only wise; this they do with a confident
+themselves as the only wise; they do with a confident insolence

-sprouting from systematic reasoning, Swedenborg boasts that he writes
+sprouting from reasoning, Swedenborg boasts that what he writes

-is new; Tho' it is only the or index of already publish'd books.
+is new; Tho' it is only the contents or index of already books.

-A man carried a monkey about for a shew,& he was a little wiser
+A man carried a monkey about for a shew,& because he was a little

 than the monkey, grew vain, and conciev'd himself as much than seven

 men.
-It is so with Swedenborg: He shews the of churches & exposes
+It is so with He shews the folly of churches & exposes

-on earth that ever a net.
+on earth ever broke a net.
 Now hear a plain fact: Swedenborg has not

 written one net truth, now hear he has written all the old

 falsehoods.
-And now hear the reason.
-He conversed angels who are all
+And now the reason.
+He conversed with angels who are all

-& conversed not with devils who all hate religion.
+religious & conversed not with who all hate religion.
 For he was

 incapable thro' his conceited notions.
 Swedenborg writings are a

-recapitulation of all superficial opinions, and an analysis of the
+recapitulation of all superficial opinions, and an of the more

 but not further.
 Have now another plain fact.
 Any man of

-mechanical talents may, from the writings of Paracelus or Behmen,
+mechanical may, from the writings of Paracelus or Jacob Behmen,

-this, let him not say that he knows than his master, for he only
+this, let him not say that he knows better his master, for he only

 Videos